GemCopeland/personal-website/src/posts/2021-03-07-polyphony.md

 - nature
 ---

-As of this week, I'm living at [Rupert](http://rupert.lt/) in Vilnius, bathing in the reflected success of my artist-in-residence bf How.
+As of this week, I'm living at [Rupert](http://rupert.lt/) in Vilnius, bathing in the reflected success of [HM](https://www.melnycz.uk/).
 Feeling very lucky and inspired.

 I've been drawing lots of [Major Arcana](https://en.wikipedia.org/wiki/Major_Arcana) cards, which indicates deep shifts and changes.
 Feels apt.